TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-progress-diskremoved.md

 # Replication status is critical because a replicating disk on the source virtual machine is removed
 <!--issueDescription-->
 We detected that a replicating disk on the source virtual machine is removed.
+This causes the replication stops working.
 <!--/issueDescription-->

 ## **Recommended Steps**

-If you remove a replicating disk from the resource virtual machine, the replication will stop working.
-You must disable and enable replication to resolve the issue.
+If you remove a replicating disk from the source virtual machine, you must disable and enable replication.